Dynamical black hole entropy beyond general relativity from the Einstein frame: Dynamical black hole entropy in f(R) gravity

 \subsection{The second law for vacuum perturbations}

 For vacuum perturbations we have no external matter fields and $\delta T_{ab} = 0$, so the dynamical black hole entropy is invariant to first order.
-In order to study the non-trivial leading-order behavior of $S_{\text{dyn}}$, we have to pay attention to the second order in perturbation theory.
+In order to study the nontrivial leading-order behavior of $S_{\text{dyn}}$, we have to pay attention to the second order in perturbation theory.
 The first-order variation of the Raychaudhuri equation in the Einstein frame reads

 Because $\theta^E$ vanishes asymptotically at late times, $\delta \theta^E = 0$ holds on $\mathcal{H}^+$.
-Vary the Raychaudhuri equation combined with the Einstein equation twice to obtain\footnote{Notice that the stress-energy tensor of the auxiliary scalar field contributes to the second-order variation of $\mathcal{T}_{ab}$.}
+Notice that the stress-energy tensor of the auxiliary scalar field contributes to the second-order variation of $\mathcal{T}_{ab}$.
+We vary the Raychaudhuri equation combined with the Einstein equation twice to obtain

 And then integrating this equation on $\mathcal{H}^+$ between $\mathcal{C}(v^E_1)$ and $\mathcal{C}(v^E_2)$ returns